 Continuity of Learning (COL)—2020-2021

-Until we are able to return to campus fully, Maret will deliver its academic program virtually and phase in the hybrid program as circumstances permit.
-The Maret community is vibrant and strong.
+Maret is currently offering families the choice between the hybrid and all-virtual programs described below.
+Our learning community is vibrant and strong.
 To remind us of our responsibility to each other and of all we can accomplish collectively, our theme for 2020–2021 will be Standing Together.
 Even if we must remain six feet apart physically, we commit ourselves to finding ways to deepen our connections, bring joy to learning, and grow as a school community.

 COL at Home